How Much Does Mold Inspection Cost in 2025?

 The price of a mold inspection varies depending on the home size, the inspector you're working with, the test they choose, and the number of samples taken.
 It’s worth noting that these prices usually only cover the inspection; samples and lab testing may cost extra.

-Mold Testing Cost Calculator
+Mold Inspection Cost Calculator

 Let's calculate cost data for you.
 Where are you located?